Designing your

 access the API (IAM, OIDC, etc.).

-There are other parameters such as Region
+Other parameters such as Region

-that must be configured but
+must be configured but will usually

-will usually default to your CLI configuration values.
+default to your CLI configuration values.

 An example command may look like this: